apache/spark/docs/apache-airflow/upgrading-to-2.rst

       The database upgrade may take a while depending on the number of DAGs in the database and the volume of history stored in the database for task history, xcom variables, etc.
+      In our testing, we saw that performing the Airflow database upgrade from Airflow 1.10.14 to Airflow 2.0 took between two to three minutes on an Airflow database on PostgreSQL with around 35,000 task instances and 500 DAGs.
       For a faster database upgrade and for better overall performance, it is recommended that you periodically archive the old historical elements which are no longer of value.